Making Vision Transformers Truly Shift-Equivariant: Complete proofs

-for $\tilde{\mE}= \in \sR^{DP\times \tilde{D}}$. \end{proof} \clmref{claim:pmergeconv} shows that the original patch merging function \texttt{PMerge} is equivalent to projecting all $M$ overlapping patches of length $P$, which can be expressed as a circular convolution, followed by keeping only $\frac{M}{P}$ of them.

-Note that the selection of such $\frac{M}{P}$ tokens is done via a downsampling operator of factor $P$, which is not the only way of selecting the final embeddings.
-In fact, there are $P$ unique ways of representing the input tokens $\mT$ in terms of patches.
-Based on this observation, the proposed \texttt{A-PMerge} takes advantage of the polyphase decomposition, taking into account all $\frac{M}{P}$ unique groups of embeddings and selecting one of them in a data-dependent fashion.
+\clmref{claim:pmergeconv} shows that the original patch merging function \texttt{PMerge} is equivalent to projecting all $M$ overlapping patches of length $P$, which can be expressed as a circular convolution, followed by keeping only $\frac{M}{P}$ of the resulting tokens.
+Note that the selection of such tokens is done via a downsampling operation of factor $P$, which is not the only way of selecting them.
+In fact, there are $P$ different token representations that can be selected, as explained in \secref{sec:app}.